tommasomoretti/nameless-analytics/README.md

 Data ingestion into Google BigQuery is nearly instantaneous and events are available within a couple of seconds.

 - **Lightweight and blazing fast**\
 The main library only weighs 2.9 kB and it's served via CloudFlare CDN.
-The hits are sent via HTTP POST request.
+All hits are sent via HTTP POST request.

 - **Cross-domain tracking**\
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras luctus libero ipsum, vestibulum egestas orci ullamcorper eget.